 TOP project space offers cultural events to local and translocal communities.
 It is inhabited and run by a transdisciplinary group of international artists, designers, architects, filmmakers, writers, scientists, activists and a cook.
-The space and its infrastructure, containing a biolab, a server, a wood workshop, a shared workspace, a kitchen and an event space, is used collaboratively by its community and is made accessible through events organised by its members and guests.
+The space and its infrastructure, containing a biolab, a shared workspace, a kitchen and an event space, is used collaboratively by its community and is made accessible through events organised by its members and guests.

 Founded in 2015 as a collaboration with Schillerpalais e.
 V. and upgraded in 2017, TOP is a project space for curiosity, creativity, education and transdisciplinary research.
 It serves as a platform for science, technology and art.
 People have access to DIY workshops, academic discussions, art exhibitions and screenings, and they can develop their own projects.

 Interested in collaboration?
-Drop us an email to hello [at] top-ev [dot] de
+Drop us an email to top [at] top-ev [dot] de

-TOP is supported by TOP e.V., an association for the promotion of cultural practice and social innovation.
+TOP project space is supported by TOP e.V., an association for the promotion of cultural practice.

 - Julien Colomb, a scientist who used to work in neuro-genetics.
 Currently, he teaches research data management (RDM), produces outreach videos inside an open source project, and has a special interest in the decentralised web.
 Organiser of the the open science meetup in Berlin.

 - Melissa Harrison, PhD-researcher working across urbanism and architecture, social and artistic practice, research and pedagogy to explore urban commoning, sharing, and (un)learning.
 Co-initiator of Common(s)Lab and AoA Berlin; member of Common Grounds.